Dook97/firefox-qutebrowser-userchrome/README.md

 Some tips:

 * On linux there will often be a key, which toggles window moving mode.
-For me it's left alt.
+  Oftentimes it's left `Alt`.
 * `Ctrl+shift+W` or `Ctrl+Q` closes Firefox
 * `Ctrl+L` toggles the navbar
+* `Ctrl+F Esc` will defocus urlbar.